 For today's consumers and businesses, social responsibility is a growing priority as concerns about climate change, international development, and supply chain ethics become a more prominent topic of international discussion.

-In a survey by Social Enterprise UK, 1 in 3 people said they feel ashamed about buying from socially irresponsible businesses.
+In a CSR survey by Cone Communications, 87% will purchase a product because a company supports an issue they care about.
 In another study, 91% of global consumers expected companies to operate responsibly, and address social and environmental issues